IRS releases long-awaited guidance on “parking tax” for tax-exempt employers

 The IRS has released preliminary guidance on new Code Section 512(a)(7), the “parking tax,” which taxes exempt employers on the expenses incurred in providing either parking or transit passes to their employees.
 This provision converts applicable expenses into unrelated business taxable income (UBTI).
 Because the provision was effective for expenses incurred on or after Jan.
 1, 2018, exempt organizations had been operating in the dark until the issuance of Notices 2018-99 and 2018-100 on December 10.
 Below is what you need to know now about these notices.
-A more complete explanation and analysis is available here.

 The rules can be briefly described as follows: